Brumelove/irrigation-system/README.md

 Not allow Sensor to irrigate on rainy days(depending on the rain-to-water ratio) Use a quartz scheduler (catering for different threads) Use Resilience4j or Spring Retryable and Recover
+Do a ping to the sensor before sending a http call to the device, that way if the device doesn't respond we can tell if the sensor address exists and can accept requests.